aminomancer/uc.css.js/README.md

 <br/>

 [Searchfox](https://searchfox.org "Searchfox - Search Firefox's source code"): A search engine for Firefox's source code.
 This is what I use to write most of my scripts.
 For example, if you wanted to make a button that adds a bookmark, you could find something in the UI that already does that, copy its ID, and search for it on Searchfox.
 From there you could track down its callback function, copy something from that and search for it, and ultimately find what you need.
 It indexes several repositories, including multiple versions of Firefox.
-You can permanently add this search engine to Firefox by installing [this addon][Searchfox Engine] and navigating to `about:preferences#search` to give the engine a keyword.
+You can permanently add this search engine to Firefox by installing [this addon][searchfox engine] and navigating to `about:preferences#search` to give the engine a keyword.
 I use `fox`, which makes writing code for Firefox immensely faster.

 [FirefoxCSS Subreddit](https://www.reddit.com/r/FirefoxCSS "Firefox CSS on Reddit"): Where to bring questions about modding Firefox.

 [FirefoxCSS Store](https://firefoxcss-store.github.io): A collection of Firefox CSS themes.
 If my theme is too complicated or labor-intensive for you, there are some really nice themes there that don't require autoconfig.

-[userChrome.org](https://www.userchrome.org "userChrome.css for Customizing Firefox"): A site hosted by Jefferson Scher with a lot of [information][userChrome customization], [guides][userChrome.css guide], [tools][Styling Proton], and other [resources][userChrome.css help] for modding Firefox, [setting up autoconfig][autoconfig], etc.
+[userChrome.org](https://www.userchrome.org "userChrome.css for Customizing Firefox"): A site hosted by Jefferson Scher with a lot of [information][userchrome customization], [guides][userchrome.css guide], [tools][styling proton], and other [resources][userchrome.css help] for modding Firefox, [setting up autoconfig][autoconfig], etc.

 [firefox-csshacks](https://github.com/MrOtherGuy/firefox-csshacks "MrOtherGuy/firefox-csshacks: Collection of userstyles affecting the browser"): A huge collection of CSS snippets (big and small) and information about CSS theming, by the author of fx-autoconfig.
 If there's something you're trying but struggling to do with CSS, this is a good place to start.